 - Adult or pediatric patient with suspected cyanide poisoning from any route, including smoke inhalation in an enclosed space, with any of the following clinical signs:

 - Pulseless arrest

-- Coma/unresponsiveness
+- o Coma/unresponsiveness

 - Signs of shock

-Administer only after basic life support measures have been initiated and always in conjunction with other supportive treatment modalities.
+- Administer only after basic life support measures have been initiated and always in conjunction with other supportive treatment modalities. - When possible, obtain dedicated line for hydroxocobalamin administration, as compatibility with other drugs is unknown.
+If this is not possible, flush line with 3-5ml NS flush before and after dose administered.